lavinei/pybats_nbdev/README.md

     beginning forecasting

-The default discount factors in PyBATS are fairly high.
-We've set them to $\delta=0.98$ for the trend, regression, and seasonal components.
+The default discount factors in PyBATS are fairly high, so in this example we've set them to $\delta=0.98$ for the trend, regression, and seasonal components.
 This will allow those coefficient to adapt more rapidly.
 The holiday component is left at $\delta=1$.

 We also changed the parameter $\rho=0.3$.
-This is a special discount factor which is used only to increase the *forecast* uncertainty.
-This parameter is different than the other discount factor, and its range can go anywhere.
+This is a special discount factor which increases the *forecast* uncertainty, rather than discounting information on a coefficient.
 The smaller $\rho$ is, the wider the forecast interval.
-It can even be set higher than $1$, if the forecast intervals are too wide.
+It typically lies within $0 < \rho < 1$, because most dataset have more uncertainty than expected from a standard Poisson distribution.
+However, $\rho$ can go higher than $1$ if the goal is to shrink the forecast intervals.

 ```python
 plot_length = 30